looqa/eventtide/README.md

 Otherwise, when `async` is `false`, every listener's callback will be awaited, then next listeners callback called.
 It is useful when you need to set priorities for listeners.

 ### Suppress
-When `suppress` is set to `true`, exception on listener callback will not stop callback chain from executing, just console warning will be thrown.
+When `suppress` is set to `true`, exception on listener handler will not stop executing chain, but throw console warning.
-When `suppress` is set to `false`, exception on listener callback will stop executing of callbacks chain.
+When `suppress` is set to `false`, exception on listener will stop chain executing.
 ________

 ### Listeners

 #### Adding a Listener

 Add a listener to the bus for a specific event path.
-You can use an asterisk (`*`) at the end of the path to create a deep listener, which will listen to all events matching the path after the asterisk.
+You can use an asterisk (`*`) at the end of the path to create a deep listener, which will listen to all events matching the path before the asterisk.
 You can also pass a configuration object for the listener.

 ```javascript
 // Listener for a specific path